 - Letter of interest (1 page maximum)

 - Personal statement (1 page maximum)

 - Three letters of recommendation (at least one from residency director or current chairman)

 - Official USMLE transcripts

-In addition, candidates must apply separately to the MPH program of the Harvard School of Public Health by the December 1, 2018 deadline.
+In addition, candidates must apply separately to the MPH program of the Harvard School of Public Health or the MPP/MPA Program of the Harvard Kennedy School of Government by the December 1, 2019 deadline.
 This can be completed after interviewing, but requires letters of support and should be reviewed earlier.